isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-secure-tls/chapter4.md

 ## <a name="nx_secure_tls_remote_certificate_free_all"></a>nx_secure_tls_remote_certificate_free_all

-Wolne miejsce przydzielono dla certyfikatów przychodzących
+Wolne miejsce przydzielone dla certyfikatów przychodzących

 ### <a name="prototype"></a>Prototype